Joseph Justus Scaliger: Academic output

 It was during this period of his life that he composed and published his books of historical criticism.
-His editions of the Catalecta (1575), of Festus (1575), of Catullus, Tibullus and Propertius (1577), are the work of a man determined to discover the real meaning and force of his author.
-He was the first to lay down and apply sound rules of criticism and revision, and to change textual criticism from a series of haphazard guesses into a "rational procedure subject to fixed laws" (Mark Pattison).
+His editions of the Catalecta (1575), of Festus (1575), and of Catullus, Tibullus and Propertius (1577) sought to establish the meaning and force of each author's text.
+He was among the first to set out and apply systematic rules of criticism and revision, and to change textual criticism from a series of haphazard guesses into what Mark Pattison called a "rational procedure subject to fixed laws".

-These works, despite proving Scaliger's skill among his contemporaries as a Latin scholar and critic, did not go beyond simple scholarship.
-It was reserved for his edition of Manilius (1579), and his De emendatione temporum (1583), to revolutionize perceived ideas of ancient chronology—to show that ancient history was not confined to that of the Greeks and Romans, but also comprises that of the Persians, the Babylonians and the Egyptians, hitherto neglected, and that of the Jews, hitherto treated as a thing apart; and that the historical narratives and fragments of each of these, and their several systems of chronology, must be critically compared.
-It was this innovation that distinguished Scaliger from contemporary scholars.
-Neither they nor those who immediately followed seem to have appreciated his innovation.
-Instead, they valued his emendatory criticism and his skill in Greek.
-His commentary on Manilius is a treatise on ancient astronomy, and it forms an introduction to De emendatione temporum; in this work, Scaliger investigates ancient systems of determining epochs, calendars and computations of time.
-Applying the work of Nicolaus Copernicus and other modern scientists, he reveals the principles behind these systems.
+These works established Scaliger's standing among his contemporaries as a Latin scholar and critic.
+His edition of Manilius (1579) and his De emendatione temporum (1583) went further, revising established ideas of ancient chronology by showing that ancient history was not confined to that of the Greeks and Romans, but also comprised that of the Persians, the Babylonians and the Egyptians, hitherto neglected, and that of the Jews, hitherto treated as a thing apart; and that the historical narratives and fragments of each of these, and their several systems of chronology, must be critically compared.
+According to Christie and Sandys, it was this innovation that distinguished Scaliger from his contemporaries, though neither they nor those who immediately followed appear to have appreciated it, valuing instead his emendatory criticism and his skill in Greek.
+His commentary on Manilius is a treatise on ancient astronomy and forms an introduction to De emendatione temporum; in that work, Scaliger investigates ancient systems of determining epochs, calendars and computations of time, drawing on the work of Nicolaus Copernicus and other contemporary astronomers.

-In the remaining twenty-four years of his life, he expanded on his work in the De emendatione.
-He succeeded in reconstructing the lost Chronicle of Eusebius—one of the most valuable ancient documents, especially valuable for ancient chronology.
-This he printed in 1606 in his Thesaurus temporum, in which he collected, restored, and arranged every chronological relic extant in Greek or Latin.
+In the remaining years of his life, he expanded on his work in the De emendatione.
+He reconstructed the lost Chronicle of Eusebius, a document of particular value for ancient chronology.
+He printed it in 1606 in his Thesaurus temporum, in which he collected, restored and arranged every chronological relic extant in Greek or Latin.